RAufschlaeger/raufschlaeger.github.io/index.md

 ## More

-- See my [publications](./publications.html) for recent papers on anonymization, re-identification risk, and privacy-preserving machine learning.
+- See my [publications](./publications.html) for recent papers on anonymization, re-identification risk, and privacy-preserving enhancing technologies.
 - See my [teaching](./teaching.html) for supervised projects, theses, and courses at the Deggendorf Institute of Technology.